cy-stavros/eco_genomics/population_genomics/popgen_notes.md

 -   zcat command lets you take a peek into a these huge files using something like head

--   If you are in the correct directory w/ a specific file or directory, you can use tab to auto-complete the file name or directory/
+-   If you are in the correct directory w/ a specific file or directory, you can use tab to auto-complete the file name or directory

+    ### 09-12-2024 -